shoeffner/mthesis/src/models_and_methods.md

 Eye ball center right  ($c_r$)        $(-29.05, 32.7, -39.5)$
 Eye ball center left   ($c_l$)        $(29.05, 32.7, -39.5)$

-An initial idea to model the eye ball center was to place it at the center of the palpebral fissure -- the distance between both eye corners, the exocanthion and endocanthion -- and move it inside the head until the $\ex$ and $\en$ are on the eye ball surface.
-The problem with this idea is that the mean palpebral fissure length is \SI{28.19}{\milli\meter} [@Facebase] but the mean eye ball diameter is much less than that: It is commonly reported to be about \SI{24}{\milli\meter} [@Davson2017], or
+An initial idea to model the eyeball center was to place it at the center of the palpebral fissure -- the distance between both eye corners, the exocanthion and endocanthion -- and move it inside the head until the $\ex$ and $\en$ are on the eyeball surface.
+The problem with this idea is that the mean palpebral fissure length is \SI{28.19}{\milli\meter} [@Facebase] but the mean eyeball diameter is much less than that: It is commonly reported to be about \SI{24}{\milli\meter} [@Davson2017], or
 \SI{22.0}{\milli\meter} to \SI{24.8}{\milli\meter} [@Bekerman2014].
 Instead of
-solving the equations with a greater diameter or by accounting for the distance between the eye ball surface and the $\ex$ and $\en$, the mid point between
+solving the equations with a greater diameter or by accounting for the distance between the eyeball surface and the $\ex$ and $\en$, the mid point between
 $\ex$ and $\en$ is just moved back along the $z$ axis by
-\SI{13.5}{\milli\meter}, which is the furthest distance between the cornea and the eye ball center [@Gross2008].
+\SI{13.5}{\milli\meter}, which is the furthest distance between the cornea and the eyeball center [@Gross2008].
 The endocanthions are assumed to be on the same line parallel to the $x$ axis and with a distance of the palpebral fissure length, \SI{28.19}{\milli\meter} apart from their respective exocanthions.
-The eye ball centers are then at $(-29.05, 32.7, -39.5)$&nbsp;\si{\milli\meter} and
+The eyeball centers are then at $(-29.05, 32.7, -39.5)$&nbsp;\si{\milli\meter} and
 $(29.05, 32.7, -39.5)$&nbsp;\si{\milli\meter}.

 ![Annotated visualization of the 3D head model.
 See \Cref{tab:3dheadmodel} for the values of the marked landmarks.](missingfigure){ #fig:3dheadlandmarks }